bedrockglobal/MelgramCNN/README.md

 # MelgramCNN

-MelgrammCNN is a Convolutional Neural Network used in a regression setting.
+MelgrammCNN is a prototype of a Convolutional Neural Network used in a regression setting.
 Features are extractracted from MelSpectrograms to predict the `remaining_time_left` given acoustic signals emmited by a laboratory fault.
 This process is as follows:

 (1) Generate MelSpectrograms given acoustic data